faouzzz/rails_locales_generator/README.md

 +-------------+--------------+------+-----+---------+----------------+
 </pre>

-The following would be generated for active record i18n translation hooks:
+The following would be generated for active record i18n translation:

 <pre>
 en: